calidion/aex/README.md

 ## Integration with others libraries

-You can every easyly integrate other libraries into aex.
+You can very easily integrate other libraries into aex.
 You can use global or local middlewares to add them to aex.

 ### prisma